SaiBiswas/Sentiment-Analysis/README.md

 ## Preprocessing the Data

 1. Count Vectorization of the tweet data.
-2. Checking the 30 most frequently occuring most occuring words in the tweet.
+2. Checking the 30 most frequently occuring words in the tweets.
-3. Checking the number of hashtags in the train data.
+3. Checking the number of hashtags in the train data and test data.
-4. Extracting the number of hashtags in the train data.
+4. Extracting the number of hashtags in the train and test data.
 5. Checking the most frequent occuring words in the data.
-6. Tokenizing the words present in the train data.
+6. Tokenizing the words present in the train and text data.
-7. Using Gensim for checking the most similar occuring words in the data
+7. Using Gensim for checking the most similar occuring words in the data.
-8. Creating a bag of words for the data.
+8. Creating a bag of words for the  whole tweets data.
-9. Standardizing the whole tweet data.
+9. Standardizing the whole tweets data.

 ## Machine Learning Modelling